Ametrine Gemstone: Meaning, Healing Properties, Benefits & More

 Origin: Ametrine is formed in quartz veins in volcanic rocks.
 Its unique coloration is due to varying iron impurities and different oxidation states caused by different temperatures during the crystal's formation.

-Color Formation: The purple colour (amethyst) is due to the presence of iron impurities subjected to radiation from the surrounding rock, while the yellow/orange colour (citrine) results from heat treatment by volcanic activity or natural earth processes.
+Colour Formation: The purple colour (amethyst) is due to the presence of iron impurities subjected to radiation from the surrounding rock, while the yellow/orange colour (citrine) results from heat treatment by volcanic activity or natural earth processes.

 Ametrine is usually transparent, easily allowing light to pass through and even making it possible to view something positioned behind the stone.
 If there is a lack of transparency, it's usually due to an impurity or other stone being attached to the gem.

-AMETRINE STONE COLOR
+AMETRINE STONE COLOR: AMETHYST CITRINE

 What makes ametrine intriguing is its colour combination.
 Natural ametrine features yellow and purple hues on opposite sides of the colour wheel, creating a lovely contrast.